iqbal-lab/Mykrobe-predictor/README.md

 bin/Mykrobe.predictor.tb

-To download and compile on Mac

-In order to install on Mac you may need to install gcc via homebrew or macports.
-Running
+[In order to install on Mac you may need to install gcc via homebrew or macports.
+Running  "gcc -v" should return something like:
-$ gcc -v
-should return something like:
-gcc version 4.9.2 (Homebrew gcc49 4.9.2_1)
+"gcc version 4.9.2 (Homebrew gcc49 4.9.2_1)"
 not
-Apple LLVM version 6.0 (clang-600.0.57)
+"Apple LLVM version 6.0 (clang-600.0.57)"

 ### Usage ###